jstasiak/django-realtime/README.rst

 License
 =======

 This project code is licensed under BSD license unless stated otherwise.
-Take it and you it.
+Take it and use it.

 This repository also contains ``Socket.IO`` client which has its own license.